 - You serve jail or prison time.

 You could get a review every 18 months, three years, or seven years.
-If your doctor expects your condition to get better, the SSA will review your case more often than others on SSDI.
+If a medical professional expects you to show medical improvement, the SSA will review your case more often than others on SSDI.

-If you are in jail for over 30 days, the SSA will stop your SSDI benefits.
+If you are in jail for over 30 days, the SSA will suspend your SSDI benefits.
 However, you might be able to restart your benefits after you get out of jail.

 Going Back to Work on SSDI

 After being on SSDI for a certain amount of time, you might decide to continue working.
-If you start earning substantial wages, the SSDI might not consider you disabled anymore.
-After a trial work period, your benefits will probably stop.
+Working will affect your SSDI.
+In fact, if you start earning substantial wages, the SSDI might not consider you disabled anymore.
+After a trial work period, your benefits will stop.

-If you go back to work, you can still receive retirement benefits after you reach age 65.
+If you go back to work, you can still get the retirement benefits you deserve after you reach age 67.
 If you return to work but find that you cannot continue working, you can continue receiving SSDI benefits.

-Do SSDI Benefits Always Convert to Retirement Benefits at Age 65?
+Do SSDI Benefits Always Change to Retirement Benefits at Age 67?

-If you were born before 1937, your SSDI benefits would change to retirement benefits at age 65.
-However, younger people will have to wait longer.
-When your benefits convert depends on your birth year.
+If you were born after 1960, your SSDI benefits would change to retirement benefits at age 67.
+However, when your benefits convert depends on your birth year.

 Here is when SSDI benefits switch to retirement benefits based on birth years: